-11.7 Offences involving dishonesty
+11.8 Offences involving dishonesty

-- a) Fraudulence in the administration: Any Official who is responsible of a fraudulence in the administration any FIDE office or national federation office that affects other federations. - b) False reports: Any official who knowingly makes a false report or provides misleading information to FIDE or any-one of its organs. - c) Bribery: Any FIDE family member, who offers, or attempts to offer or accepts any consideration or bribe (or the legitimate expectation of a benefit, irrespective of whether such benefit is in fact given or received) to fix or contrive in any way, or otherwise to influence improperly the result, progress, outcome, conduct or any other aspect in a game of chess or election into FIDE office. - d) Corruption: Anyone who offers, promises, accepts or grants an unjustified advantage to a body of FIDE, its Continents or National Federations, an Official, an Arbiter, a Player or any other party related to the Competition and/or to an FIDE election procedure in an attempt to incite a violation of the Charter, Bylaws and Rules of FIDE, its Continents or National Federations or unduly influences the outcome of a FIDE Competition with the aim to procure an advantage for him/herself through any means whatsoever (including violence, threats, coercion, offers of any kind of Benefit or advantage - whether financial or otherwise - or other inducement) - e) Cheating: Any player, or any person assisting a player, who deliberately -
+- a) Fraudulence in the administration: Any Official who is responsible of a fraudulence in the administration any FIDE office or national federation office that affects other federations. - b) Bribery: Any FIDE family member, who offers, or attempts to offer or accepts any consideration or bribe (or the legitimate expectation of a benefit, irrespective of whether

+- such benefit is in fact given or received) to fix or contrive in any way, or otherwise to influence improperly the result, progress, outcome, conduct or any other aspect in a game of chess or election into FIDE office. - c) Corruption: Anyone who offers, promises, accepts or grants an unjustified advantage to a body of FIDE, its Continents or National Federations, an Official, an Arbiter, a Player or any other party related to the Competition and/or to an FIDE election procedure in an attempt to incite a violation of the Charter, Bylaws and Rules of FIDE, its Continents or National Federations or unduly influences the outcome of a FIDE Competition with the aim to procure an advantage for him/herself through any means whatsoever (including violence, threats, coercion, offers of any kind of Benefit or advantage whether financial or otherwise or other inducement) - d) Cheating: Any player, or any person assisting a player, who deliberately - - (i) Uses or attempts to use electronic devices or other sources of information or advice during a game; - (ii) Commits a manipulation of a chess competition such as, including but not limited to, result manipulation, sandbagging, match fixing, rating fraud, false identity, falsification or alteration of birth certificates, and deliberate participation in fictitious tournaments and games or any other false information with the purpose of obtaining an unfair advantage for a player or a team. - d) Reckless or manifestly unfounded accusation of chess cheating: Any player or official who, or National Federation which, makes public or private allegations of cheating against another player or official without acceptable grounds existing for a reasonable suspicion of cheating; provided that a player is not precluded from reporting in private to an arbiter or anti-cheating official during a competition any suspicion of cheating by another person for the purposes of monitoring the behaviour of such person. - e) Failure to cooperate: The failure of a person or national federation, without compelling justification, to cooperate - - (i) with any investigation carried out in relation to a possible breach of these Rules, including, without limitation, failing to provide accurately, completely and without undue delay any information and/or documentation and/or access or assistance requested by FIDE or the competent officials as part of such investigation without prejudice to the right of a party suspected of an offence under this Code not to be compelled to incriminate him/herself - (ii) with arbiters and anti-cheating officials, or to subject himself to official anticheating measures, during or at a competition. - f) Failing to report: Failing to report to the FIDE or other competent sports authority (without undue delay) full details of any approaches or invitations received by the person subject to this Code to engage in conduct that would amount to a violation of this Code, or the full details of any incident, fact or matter that took place in the presence of a person subject to this Code that may evidence a violation under this Code by a third party if such incident, fact or matter is not already known to FIDE;